slatron/slatron.github.io/_posts/2014-10-13-angular-app-structure.markdown

 </pre>

-THe controller is less interesting at this point, although I did write two methods on $scope to select a color from the pallete and paint individual squares:
+The controller is less interesting at this point, although I did write two methods on $scope to select a color from the pallete and paint individual squares:

 <pre>